sriharshams/amazon-forecast-snowflake/README.md

 jupyter notebook Incorporating_Related_Time_Series_dataset_to_your_Predictor.ipynb
 ```

-This will open the iPython Notebook software and project file in your browser.
+This will open the iPython Notebook software and use case file in your browser.